Short URL for this page:

 Dressed in civilian clothes and silk hat,1 Lee departed from Arlington on the morning of April 22, never to enter its friendly portals again.
 Driving to Alexandria, he joined Judge Robertson, checked his trunk, and, with sombre face, climbed aboard the train of the Orange and Alexandria Railroad, bound for Gordonsville, whence he was to travel via the Virginia Central to Richmond.

 The first stage of his journey took him through a rolling countryside.
 Soon the Blue Ridge Mountains were faintly visible to the west, guarding the Shenandoah Valley.
 Every few miles the train would stop at some station, where an anxious crowd waited for the newspapers and inquired whether Virginia had yet been invaded.
 Well it was for him, as he gazed out of the window, that he did not know what the names of these simple places were soon to signify to him, or how many of those who looked up at him from the platforms were to die at his word.
 Else even his resolute heart might have grown faint.
 Here was Manassas Junction, where passengers who had come down the Manassas Gap Railroad took the train.
 Three months to the very day was to see the station and the road filled with bleeding men, and all the quiet fields covered with the victims and the debris of a great battle.
 Seventeen months and a little more were to find him close by, after one of the greatest of his victories.
 Did any of his fellow-passengers talk of crossing Thoroughfare Gap, of visiting Centreville, of passing Groveton Heights?
 The words were well-nigh meaningless to him, if they were uttered, but ere long they were to be forever associated with his name.
-Soon he was at Bristoe Station, in the very railway cut from which two of his brigades were to be repulsed bloodily one autumn day in 1863. p449 Catlett's Station, the conductor called, Catlett's Station, where Indicates a West Point graduate and gives his Class."Jeb" Stuart was to capture the enemy's headquarters in a midnight hour of groping; Warrenton Junction next — how many times he was to look at its name on his map!
+Soon he was at Bristoe Station, in the very railway cut from which two of his brigades were to be repulsed bloodily one autumn day in 1863. p449 Catlett's Station, the conductor called, Catlett's Station, where Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register."Jeb" Stuart was to capture the enemy's headquarters in a midnight hour of groping; Warrenton Junction next — how many times he was to look at its name on his map!
 Rappahannock bridge that was to be the scene of a dark tragedy for some of his soldiers; Fleetwood Hill and Brandy Station, at the mention of which every reader of history was to hear a bugle call; Culpeper, future objective of many of his marches — all these he passed.
 Clark's Mountain rose in the distance, and he crossed Rapidan River, down which were Raccoon Ford, Germanna, Ely's Ford.
 Presently he was at Orange Courthouse, whence two roads lead eastward into the tangled country that the natives rightly had styled the Wilderness.
 He changed cars at Gordonville, for the protection of which so many of his plans were later to be shaped; then he came down the Virginia Central Railroad, that was for many months to hold his army together.
 Trevilian's Station, Louisa, Frederick's Hall, Beaver Dam — all of them were to become a part of his biography.
 With much blowing of the whistle and grinding of the brakes, he reached Hanover Junction, where the Virginia Central crossed the Richmond, Fredericksburg and Potomac Railroad.
 The village had been unknown to fame, but it was to become, after Richmond, the chief object of his care for many anxious seasons.

 At Orange and at Louisa he had to go to the rear of the car and bow to the crowds that insistently called for him.2 For the rest of the long journey he observed and pondered.
 Was he prepared for what lay ahead in that country that the fates seemed to spread out before him, as if to show him its simple beauty in peace, ere he saw it ruined by war?
 No, he was not prepared; no man could be.
 But did he possess the qualities that would make it possible for him to equip himself for leadership?